 Fake apps pose the largest risk to Android users, but macOS and Windows users should also be careful.
 Only download apps from a trusted source and never download an app directly from a link shared via social media.
 If you are using an iOS device, you are relatively safe since you can only download apps from the App Store.
 (If you jailbreak your device, then this warning applies to you as well.)

 Everyone can download any of our apps for free from our official sites, so there is no advantage to downloading them from an unverified source.
 We only charge a subscription fee for our premium services.
-Users who only want privacy protection can sign up for our award-winning Free plan.
+Users who only want privacy protection can sign up for free plan.

 What to do if you downloaded a fake app